Exposure Ramping With Pulse

 Both the Pulse app and Radian app will give you feedback on what results to expect based on your input settings.

 One of the biggest advantages to using a USB tethered intervalometer, such as a Pulse or Radian, is that you can change the ISO along with the shutter speed during your time lapse.
 The ISO allows you to increase or decrease your camera's sensitivity to light, thus allowing you more creative control over your shutter speed.
+It also makes Holy Grail timelapses possible, because shutter speed alone does not have enough functional range to capture a full day to night.

 Holy Grail Time-lapse Software